josuebaez61/dotnet-api-seed/docs/ERROR_HANDLING.md

 }
 ```

+**Why?** The `ExceptionHandlingMiddleware` automatically:

+- Captures all exceptions
+- Maps them to appropriate HTTP status codes
+- Localizes error messages
+- Structures consistent JSON responses
+- Logs errors for debugging

+No manual exception handling is needed in controllers.

 ### 4. **Use Consistent Error Codes**

 ❌ **Bad:**

 ```csharp
 throw new ApplicationException("USER_NOT_FOUND", "User not found");
 throw new ApplicationException("user-not-found", "User not found");
 ```

 ✅ **Good:**

 ```csharp
 throw new UserNotFoundError(request.Email); // Always use "USER_NOT_FOUND"
 ```